awasser4/CovidAID_EEE511/README.md

 ```

 ## Contact
-If you have any question, please file an issue or contact the author:
+If you have any question, please contact any of the team members.
 ```
-Arpan Mangal: mangalarpan@gmail.com
-Surya Kalia: suryackalia@gmail.com
+Tejas Umesh: tumesh@asu.edu
+Andrew Wasserbeck: awasser4@asu.edu
+Ashwin Kannan: akanna17@asu.edu
 ```

-## TODO
-- Add support for `torch>=1.0`
-- Support for multi-GPU training